BNA Vision is an expansion project being undertaken at the Nashville international airport located in Tennessee, US to expand passenger…

 Netherlands-based company Riskonet, in partnership with FPC Risk, a fire risk and emergency management firm based in Belgium, is providing the fire safety systems for the pier and terminal development project.
 The contractors will determine the starting points for the sprinkler protection system based on NFPA codes and standards.

 The airport’s Departure Lounge 2, beyond the passport control office, is undergoing a major transformation, which was initiated in September 2014.
 The lounge will get a new layout, which will increase its retail and food and beverage capacity by approximately 20%.

 Upon completion, the lounge will feature seven different themes including Luxury, Family, Travel and Culture, Modern Dutch, See Buy Fly, Fashion and Lifestyle, and Care and Wellness, offering passengers a variety of experiences.
 Each theme will offer a range of retail, catering and service outlets, and sitting areas.
-The renovated lounge will be opened in the second quarter of 2016.
+The renovated lounge opened in the second quarter of 2016.

 New airport car parking facilities

 The increasing number of passengers also necessitated the expansion of the parking facilities at the Amsterdam Airport Schipol.
 A new parking garage, named P3, was planned to offer passengers sufficient parking facilities.

 The new smart car park, located in Schipol-North, alongside the A4, was opened in April 2016.
 The five-storey building offers 2,650 parking spaces and allows the passengers to park for both short and long periods.

 To make the way-finding and parking easy, a new way of natural way-finding, which uses different colour codes to guide passengers, has been used in the new garage.
 The building uses solar cells and LED lighting to reduce the environmental footprint.

 The car park was built by Ballast Nedam, a Dutch construction and engineering company and a partner of Schiphol.